Sialitech/label-siali/docs/source/guide/storedata.md

 !!! attention "important"
     As this is a non-root container, the mounted files and directories must have the proper permissions for the `UID 1001`.

-If you're using Docker Compose with the [config included in the Label Studio repository](https://github.com/heartexlabs/label-studio/blob/master/docker-compose.yml), you can set up Docker volumes in the `docker-compose.yml` file for Label Studio:
+If you're using Docker Compose with the [config included in the Siali Label repository](https://github.com/heartexlabs/label-studio/blob/master/docker-compose.yml), you can set up Docker volumes in the `docker-compose.yml` file for Siali Label:
 ```
 version: "3.3"
 services: